mario33881/betterSIS/README.md

         > You could add it to the path environment variable,
         > otherwise you have to call it using the full path or you
         > have to read blif files using their full path
+    * No automatic updates: you need to manually download the new version and replace the old one

     > On many distros you can put the executable inside the ```bin``` folder inside your home folder (```$HOME```): this allows you to execute the ```bsis``` command from every folder.
 The result is the same as installing betterSIS and executing that command.

+    Delete the file to "uninstall" betterSIS.

 * Use the source code: